geoffyuen/designdev/dev/npm.md

 ## Is Browser-sync refreshing slowly?

 Are you using a .local domain?
 Change it to something else like .dev.
+MacOS uses .local which may be interfering with it.

 ----

 https://stackoverflow.com/questions/24807786/browsersync-extremely-slow

 ## No Browser-sync in your Gulp?

+Launch it separately:

 ```
 browser-sync start -p 'your.local.domain.or.ip.dev' -f './*.php' './*.css' './views/**/*.twig' './js/**/*.js'